GM Cooperative Commission

 Simon Parkinson, Chief Executive and Principal, Co-operative College UK

 Simon joined the Co-operative College in 2015 having previously worked at Royal Mencap Society, the country’s leading charity for people with learning disabilities.
-At the Co-operative College Simon is building on the strong foundations of the past whilst creating a new, vibrant, innovative and relevant heart for co-operation education.
+During his time at the Co-operative College, Simon built on the strong foundations of the past, creating a new, vibrant, innovative and relevant heart for co-operation education.

 He is also a member of the Executive Oversight Committee and Values & Principles board for the Co-operative Councils Innovation Network.